-Child care services may be provided to a foster child if there is an open/active foster care case, the foster parent is working, in school/training or has a verified disability.
+Child care services may be provided to a foster child if there is an open/active foster care case.
 A child in a licensed group home or emergency shelter is not eligible to receive child care.
 An application is completed in the name of the foster child.
 It is preferred that the application is signed by the foster parent on behalf of the foster child.
 Since the foster parent is caring for a child of the State, no fee is charged for child care assistance for the foster child.
 However, a foster parent will be responsible for the difference between what the SC Voucher Program pays for and what the provider charges.
 A foster child whose case is transferred to Adoption Services remains eligible for child care benefits until the adoption is finalized by the court, as long as the foster parent and/or adoptive parent meet the eligibility criteria for the SC Voucher Program.